One of the primary reasons for going abroad is to earn more and be able to send money to family members for various purposes.

-Whether it’s a bank (BPI, PNB, BDO or Metrobank) or a specialty remittance outlet (Moneygram, Western Union or LBC Remit), ensure that you choose a reputable conduit for your money remittance transactions.
+Whether it’s a bank (BPI, PNB, BDO, or Metrobank) or a specialty remittance outlet (Moneygram, Western Union, or LBC Remit), ensure that you choose an essential conduit for your money remittance transactions.
 They may cost a bit more than others, but they also offer convenience to recipients in the Philippines.
-More importantly you are more confident that your money reaches its destination since you transacted with a stable company.
+More importantly, you are more confident that your money reaches its destination since you transacted with a stable company.

 Learn about currency exchange before making a remittance

-Some Filipinos can hold on to their precious foreign currencies when dollar value depreciates against the Philippine peso and wait until their value against the Philippine peso increases.
-When the foreign currency appreciates, they immediately unload their cash that yields higher returns.
-Such skill requires guidance from newspaper’s business section or read the currency trends on television (Bloomberg, Wall Street Journal).
-Do this only if you have the luxury to buy time and there is no need to rush.
+Some Filipinos can hold on to their precious foreign currencies when the dollar value depreciates against the Philippine peso.
+They, then, wait until their value against the Philippine peso increases.
+When the foreign currency appreciates, they immediately unload their cash which yields higher returns.
+Such skill requires guidance from a newspaper’s business section or reading the currency trends on television (Bloomberg, Wall Street Journal).
+Do this only if you have the luxury to buy time, and there is no need to rush.

 Buy time with better exchange rates

 Some agencies have better currency exchange rates.
-This is because the money you remit through these channels do not immediately reach your intended recipients.
+This is because the money you remit through these channels does not immediately reach your intended recipients.
 They need to coordinate with partner agencies who will then finish the transaction.
-You may choose this option if you wish to send higher amount through better rates and do not mind if it takes a few days to reach destination.
+You may choose this option if you wish to send a higher amount through better rates and do not mind if it takes a few days to reach the destination.

 Never send money or check through regular postal service

-Not only it takes much longer time to reach your loved ones, such method is prone to pilferage and your cash or check could be stolen or lost during shipment.
+Not only it takes a much longer time to reach your loved ones, but such a method is also prone to pilferage, and your cash or check could be stolen or lost during shipment.

 Remit through banks that offer ATM service